Bhitarkanika Mangroves

-Bhitarkanika Mangroves is a mangrove wetland in Odisha, India, covering an area of 650 km in the Brahmani River and Baitarani River deltas.
+Bhitarkanika Mangroves is a mangrove wetland in Odisha, India, covering an area of 650 sqkm in the Brahmani River and Baitarani River deltas.

 History

 The Bhitarkanika Mangroves were zamindari forests until 1952, when the government of Odisha abolished the zamindari system, and put the zamindari forests in the control of the state forest department.
 In 1975, an area of 672 km2 was declared the Bhitarkanika Wildlife Sanctuary.
 The core area of the sanctuary, with an area of 145 km2, was declared Bhitarkanika National Park in September 1998.
 The Gahirmatha Marine Wildlife Sanctuary, which bounds the Bhitarkanika Wildlife Sanctuary to the east, was created in September 1997, and encompasses Gahirmatha Beach and an adjacent portion of the Bay of Bengal.
 Bhitarkanika Mangroves were designated a Ramsar Wetland of International Importance in 2002.